mrpoth/envirovue-test/.github/README.md

 This repo contains an assessment for a Senior Laravel Developer as outlined in [this Notion document](https://www.notion.so/Assessment-for-Senior-Laravel-Developer-24864f24b84c80f5968fc7ec8604126c).

-To run it, you will need PHP, Composer, andl either Node and NPM or Bun.
+To run it, you will need PHP, Composer, and either Node and NPM or Bun.
 I believe we discussed that Envirovue uses Valet but as I didn't have access to a Mac, I couldn't test the setup environment there.
 However, these are the versions I used in case it helps:

 ```
 PHP 8.4